 University programs available to students include reciprocal exchanges with foreign universities; affiliated studies through other organizations and institutions; faculty-led programs, including Maymesters Abroad; and international study and research.
 Students pay a $50 fee to defray the cost of processing applications and of tracking study-abroad applicants and students who are abroad; the fee also encourages students to think carefully about the application to go abroad.
 The application fee is nonrefundable, regardless of whether the student is accepted by or enrolls in a program.

 Exchange programs.
 Exchange programs allow UT Austin students to enroll at a partner university abroad while continuing to pay UT Austin tuition.
 These cost-effective programs integrate UT Austin students into the host university and provide access to courses applicable to UT Austin degree plans.
 Students in exchange programs register for a block of coursework in study abroad (SAB).
-Faculty members in the appropriate academic departments review the student’s work to identify equivalent University courses; the Study Abroad Office staff converts grades from the system used by the host institution into their University equivalents.
+Faculty members in the appropriate academic departments review the student’s work to identify equivalent University courses; Study Abroad staff convert grades from the system used by the host institution into their University equivalents.
 Courses and grades are recorded as resident credit.

 Affiliated programs.
 Students register for affiliated studies (A S) when they participate in study abroad programs offered by organizations and institutions with which the University has an affiliation agreement.
 Students enrolled in affiliated studies pay a fee of $400 per semester and are considered full-time students by the University.